0xxCodemonkey/SecretNET.Learn/Secret_University/Articles/How_to_write_native_App_overview.md

 - setup a Secret.NET client and connect to Secret Network
 - create an integrated wallet
 - fund the wallet via testnet faucet
-- query balance and send $SCRT coins
+- query balance of a wallet
 - initialize a secret contract
 - interacting and query a secret contract